The Company and Its Significant Accounting Policies

 If a debt security’s market value is below amortized cost and the Company either intends to sell the security or it is more likely than not that the Company will be required to sell the security before its anticipated recovery, the Company records an other-than-temporary impairment charge to net investment income for the entire amount of the impairment.
-For the remaining debt securities, if an other-than-temporary impairment exists, the Company separates the other-than-temporary impairment into the portion of the loss related to credit factors, or the credit loss portion, which is recorded as a charge to net investment income, and the portion of the loss that is not related to credit factors, or the noncredit loss portion, which is recorded as a component of other accumulated comprehensive income, net of income taxes.
+For the remaining debt securities, if an other-than-temporary impairment exists, the Company separates the other-than-temporary impairment into the portion of the loss related to credit factors, or the credit loss portion, and the portion of the loss that is not related to credit factors, or the noncredit loss portion.
+The credit loss portion is the difference between the amortized cost of the security and the Company’s best estimate of the present value of the cash flows expected to be collected from the debt security.
+The noncredit loss portion is the residual amount of the other-than-temporary impairment.
+The credit loss portion is recorded as a charge to net investment income, and the noncredit loss portion is recorded as a component of other accumulated comprehensive income, net of income taxes.

 Derivatives.
-The Company’s primary objectives for holding derivative instruments are to manage interest rate risk on its long-term debt and to manage foreign exchange risk for certain foreign currency revenue and operating expenditure transactions.
+The Company’s primary objective for holding derivative instruments is to manage foreign exchange risk for certain foreign currency revenue and operating expenditure transactions.
 To a lesser extent, the Company also holds derivative instruments in its investment portfolios to manage risk by acquiring or reducing foreign exchange risk, interest rate risk and/or equity, prepayment and credit risk.
-Additionally, the Company may use derivative instruments as part of its stock repurchase program.
+The Company also uses derivative instruments as part of its stock repurchase program.
 Derivative instruments are recorded at fair value and included in other current assets, noncurrent assets, other accrued liabilities or other noncurrent liabilities based on their maturity dates.
-Counterparties to the Company’s derivative instruments are all major banking institutions.
+Counterparties to the Company’s derivative instruments are all major institutions.

-The aggregate fair value of the Company’s foreign currency option and forward contracts used to hedge foreign currency risk recorded in total assets and in total liabilities was negligible at September 27, 2015 and September 28, 2014.
+The aggregate fair value of the Company’s foreign currency option and forward contracts used to hedge foreign currency risk recorded in total assets and in total liabilities was negligible at September 28, 2014.
+At September 29, 2013, the fair value recorded in total assets and in total liabilities was $38 million and $9 million, respectively.
 All such instruments were designated as cash flow hedges.

 Investment Portfolio Derivatives: The Company also utilizes currency forwards, futures, options and swaps that are not designated as hedging instruments to acquire or reduce foreign exchange, interest rate and/or equity, prepayment and credit risks in its marketable securities investment portfolios.
-The Company primarily uses such derivative instruments for risk management and not speculative purposes.
-These derivative instruments mature over various periods up to one year.
+The Company primarily uses such derivative instruments for risk management, and not speculative, purposes.
+These derivative instruments mature over various periods up to 3 years.
 Gains and losses arising from changes in the fair values of such derivative instruments are recorded in net investment income as gains and losses on derivative instruments.
 The cash flows associated with such derivative instruments are classified as cash flows from investing activities in the consolidated statements of cash flows.
-At September 27, 2015 and September 28, 2014, the fair values of these derivative instruments recorded in total assets and in total liabilities were negligible.
+At September 28, 2014 and September 29, 2013, the fair values of these derivative instruments recorded in total assets and in total liabilities were negligible.

-Gross Notional Amounts: The gross notional amounts of the Company’s interest rate, foreign currency and investment portfolio derivatives by instrument type were as follows (in millions):
+Gross Notional Amounts.
+The gross notional amounts of the Company’s foreign currency and investment portfolio derivatives by instrument type were as follows (in millions):

 The gross notional amounts by currency were as follows (in millions):

 Stock Repurchase Program: In connection with the Company’s stock repurchase program, the Company may sell put options that require it to repurchase shares of its common stock at fixed prices.
 These put options subject the Company to equity price risk.
 Changes in the fair value of these put options are recorded in net investment income as gains and losses on derivative instruments.
 The cash flows associated with the put options are classified as cash flows from investing activities in the consolidated statements of cash flows.
-There were no put options outstanding during fiscal 2015 and 2014.
+There were no put options outstanding at September 28, 2014 and September 29, 2013.